-The Associate of Arts in Alcohol & Substance Abuse Counseling (ASAC) is a degree within the Behavioral Sciences Department specifically designed to prepare students to become knowledgeable, ethical, and competent entry-level practitioners in the field of alcohol and substance abuse treatment.
-The program prepares students to meet those competencies outlined by the NYS Office of Alcoholism and Substance Abuse Services (OASAS), in partial fulfillment of the Certified Alcoholism and Substance Abuse Counselor (CASAC) credential.
+The Associate of Arts in Alcohol & Substance Abuse Counseling (ASAC) is a degree within the Behavioral Sciences Department specifically designed to prepare students to become knowledgeable, ethical, and in the field of alcohol he program prepares ies outlined by the tance Abuse Services e Certified Alcoholism CASAC) credential.

-Grounded in the Disease Model of Addiction, the program provides students with an understanding and appreciation of the role of biology, neurology, genetics, and the environment in the complex nature of addiction.
+Addiction, the understanding and logy, neurology, genetics, and the environment in the complex nature of addiction.
 The program emphasizes experiential learning both in the classroom and the field.
 Students are provided the skills, attitudes, and knowledge to enable them to make meaningful changes in the lives of individuals and their communities.
 The program plays a central role in student learning by:

-- Providing a combination of academic course work and field/clinical experiences to develop skills in critical thinking, interpersonal communication, and ethical practices. - Preparing students for employment in the public and private community-based human services fields. - Preparing students for lifelong learning, personal growth and self-awareness.
+- Providing a combination of academic course work and field/clinical experiences to develop skills in critical thinking, interpersonal communication, and ethical practices. - · Preparing students for employment in the public and private community-based human services fields. - Preparing students for lifelong learning, personal growth and self-awareness.